powbot/docs/docs/index.md

   - footer
 ---

-# Welcome to PowBot Docs
+# PowBot - The best mobile botting client.

-Welcome to the official documentation for PowBot!
+Welcome to the official PowBot site!
 Here, you'll find all the information you need to get started*, understand the fundamentals, and get help & support.

 <div><span style="font-size:0.65em;">* Note: You require a PowBot account with a VIP subscription to use the client.
 The <strong>only</strong> way to get an account is by winning one of the giveaways which we regularly host in our discord.</span>